-John Lesson 13 Day 2 ~ John 9:1-7
+John Lesson 13 Day 2

-3 – “Rabbi, who sinned: this man or his parents, causing him to be born blind?”
+3. “Rabbi, who sinned: this man or his parents, causing him to be born blind?”
 (MSG)

 After Jesus healed the lame man at the pool of Bethesda, he spoke to him at the temple saying, “See, you are well!
 Sin no more, that nothing worse may happen to you.”
 John 5:14 ESV

-He said, “This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby.”
-This was not an explanation of why Lazarus was sick but was rather Jesus taking something that Satan meant for destruction and working it together for good (Romans 8:28).
-Andrew Wommack
+Jesus made a similar statement concerning Lazarus.
+“He said, ‘This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby.’
+This was not an explanation of why Lazarus was sick but was rather Jesus taking something that Satan meant for destruction and working it together for good” (Romans 8:28).
+Andrew Wommack Living Commentary

 Thank God for Jesus and his amazing grace!
 “Therefore there is now no condemnation [no guilty verdict, no punishment] for those who are in Christ Jesus [who believe in Him as personal Lord and Savior].”
 Romans 8:1 AMP

-Those who always looked at him with condemnation, now marveled and questioned their own long-held beliefs.
+b.
+Those who always looked at the man born blind with condemnation, now marveled and questioned their own long-held beliefs.

-Suddenly everything changed for this man.
-No more begging.
-Can you imagine discovering colors, the faces of your family and friends, depth perception, views of the countryside, buildings, roads, and your own reflection in a basin of still water?
+I can only imagine discovering colors, the faces of family and friends, depth perception, views of the countryside, buildings, roads, and my own reflection in a pool of water.
 Imagine the discovery—not as a child—but as an adult.

-Jesus can create or heal what is missing or broken in us.
+Jesus can recreate or heal what is missing or broken in us.
 He is able to change everything about our lives in an instant.